 The Museums of the Royal College of Surgeons of England welcomes opportunities for collaborative research based around the RCS England's diverse collections.
-These hold a great interest for a wide variety of fields including history of medicine, dentistry, osteology, bioarchaeology, museology, evolutionary anthropology, climatology, veterinary science and wildlife conservation.
+These hold great interest in a wide variety of fields including the history of medicine, dentistry, osteology, bioarchaeology, museology, evolutionary anthropology, climatology, veterinary science and wildlife conservation.
 Research may be based on collections, texts, objects or practices.

-Following the closure of the College building from 2017-2021 for redevelopment, all collections have now been placed into storage for the duration of this project.
+Following the redevelopment of the College building and the ongoing development of the new Hunterian Museum, due to reopen in May 2023, all collections have now been placed into storage for the duration of this project.

-The museums team will continue to respond to requests for images throughout the closure period - providing that those requested are already held by the RCS England as we are currently unable to offer a service for new photography of collections.
+The museums team will continue to respond to requests for images throughout this period - providing that those requested are already held by the RCS England as we are currently unable to offer a service for new photography of collections.

 Online search facilities will continue to be available through our online catalogue 'Surgicat' which covers all RCS England's museums and archives holdings: http://surgicat.rcseng.ac.uk/